Hazard analysis

 A hazard analysis is one of many methods that may be used to assess risk.
-At its core, the process entails describing a system object (such as a person or machine) that intends to conduct some activity.
-During the performance of that activity, an adverse event (referred to as a “factor”) may be encountered that could cause or contribute to an occurrence (mishap, incident, accident).
+At its core, the method entails describing a system object (such as a person or machine) that intends to conduct some activity.
+During the performance of that activity, a potential source of harm (referred to as a “factor” or hazard) may be encountered that could cause or contribute to an occurrence (mishap, incident, accident, hazardous event).
 Finally, that occurrence will result in some outcome that may be measured in terms of the degree of loss or harm.
 This outcome may be measured on a continuous scale, such as an amount of monetary loss, or the outcomes may be categorized into various levels of severity e.g. environmental damage, personal injury, or reputational damage etc.

 A Simple Hazard Analysis

-The first step in hazard analysis is to identify the hazards.
-If an automobile is an object performing an activity such as driving over a bridge, and that bridge may become icy, then an icy bridge might be identified as a hazard.
+The first step in hazard analysis is to identify the potential source of harm.
+If an automobile is an object performing an activity such as driving over a bridge, the potential source of harm may be the icy road condition may be icy.
 If this hazard is encountered, it could cause or contribute to the occurrence of an automobile accident, and the outcome of that occurrence could range in severity from a minor fender-bender to a fatal accident.

 Managing Risk through Hazard Analysis

-A hazard analysis may be used to inform decisions regarding the mitigation of risk.
-For instance, the probability of encountering an icy bridge may be reduced by adding salt such that the ice will melt.
-Or, risk mitigation strategies may target the occurrence.
-For instance, putting tire chains on a vehicle does nothing to change the probability of a bridge becoming icy, but if an icy bridge is encountered, it does improve traction, reducing the chance of a sliding into another vehicle.
+A hazard analysis may be used to inform which risk mitigation strategy: probability, occurrence, or outcome to pursue.
+For instance, the probability of encountering an icy bridge may be mitigated by adding salt such that the ice will melt.
+Or, a risk mitigation strategy may target the occurrence of the hazard.
+For instance, putting tire chains on a vehicle does not change the probability of a bridge becoming icy, but if an icy bridge is encountered, it improves traction, mitigating the chance of a sliding into another vehicle.
 Finally, risk may be managed by influencing the severity of outcomes.
 For instance, seatbelts and airbags do nothing to prevent bridges from becoming icy, nor do they prevent accidents caused by that ice.
 However, in the event of an accident, these devices lower the probability of the accident resulting in fatal or serious injuries.